Author: Mark Anthony

 The novel begins by introducing Caledan as a complete asshole, which… well, it’s an interesting way to kick off the story, I’ll give it that.
-He’s verbally abusive to his partner, pays little attention to his son, and explains away why he murdered a suspected Zhentarim spy with:
+He’s verbally abusive to his girlfriend, pays little attention to his son, and explains away why he murdered a suspected Zhentarim spy with:

 “I was having some fun and got a little carried away, that’s all.”

-It’s a ballsy move to open your novel by convincing the reader that your hero is an emotionally abusive psychopath and distant father — you’re gambling that the eventual character development will outweigh the audience’s negative first impressions.
+It’s a ballsy move to open your novel by convincing the reader that your hero is an emotionally abusive psychopath and a bad father — you’re gambling that the eventual character development will outweigh the audience’s negative first impressions.
 But a stand-alone novel is a dangerous place for that sort of stunt because someone who picks up this book without having read Crypt of the Shadowking will just think that Caledan is a complete asshat who isn’t worth the effort that others devote to saving him.
 Perhaps you could get away with it if this were the second book of a trilogy, but here it seems like a bad idea.

 But it’s not just Caledan who comes off as a psychopath, because this is another one of those Harper novels where the Harpers are portrayed as a pack of complete idiots.
 Caledan and Mari’s idea of infiltrating the Zhentarim is to kick in the door of a suspected safe house — “suspected” is an important word there, mind you — and start murdering everyone in the room, which seems both unusually bloodthirsty and terribly impractical.
 Later, the Harpers’ upper management orders Mari to kill Caledan to stop him from turning into a Shadowking.
 They’re fully aware that she’s been in a romantic relationship with him for years, yet they seem surprised when she refuses and quits the Harpers in protest.
 Wasn’t there anyone better suited for the job?
 Then, to further compound the idiocy, they threaten to kill her for disobeying them.
 Aren’t these supposed to be the good guys?